DanteAlighierin/foot/README.md

 * <kbd>return</kbd>

-  Finish the search and put the current match to the primary selection
+  Finish the search and copy the current match to the primary selection

 ### Mouse